Top 5 Bigfoot Theories: What Is Bigfoot Really?

 Is Sasquatch a Forest Spirit?

-Sure they’re startled and shaken up by the encounter, but during tsunamis, earthquakes, street riots and every other terrifying event people will record video and take pictures.
+Sure they’re startled and shaken up by the encounter, but during tsunamis, earthquakes, street riots, and every other terrifying event people will record video and take pictures.
 However, some witnesses will claim to observe a Sasquatch for thirty seconds and it never occurs to them to take a photo.
-Why?
+Why not?

 Indeed, in some parts of North America, Native Americans regard Bigfoot as a supernatural being, and often a messenger of the natural world.
 This is similar to the way the indigenous peoples of Nepal and Tibet view the Yeti: as a spiritual entity.